 But be warned…

-These little guys do tend to pick a “favorite” in the family (usually the one who feeds him or her).
-Now this doesn’t mean that he or she won’t love the family as a whole, it just means that there is probably going to be one person in the household that he or she will listen to more than others!
+These little guys tend to pick a “favorite” in the family (usually the one who feeds them).
+Now, this doesn’t mean that they won’t love the family as a whole; it just means that there will probably be one person in the household that they will listen to more than others!

-Of the English Toy Spaniel, you’ll want to be sure to ask you breeder about the following medical conditions so that you can get a better idea about the potential future health of your puppy.
+For the English Toy Spaniel, you’ll want to be sure to ask your breeder about the following medical conditions to get a better idea about the potential future health of your puppy.